sayan112/RoadToFullTimeServiceBased/TechnicalRound/Dbms/DBMS.md

 16. Transparency In DBMS , Types ?

-= In the context of Distributed Database Management Systems (DDBMS), transparency refers to the degree to which the distribution of data and the complexity of the underlying system are hidden from users and applications.
+= In the context of Distributed Database Management Systems (DDBMS),Transparent hides implementation details from the user.
 Transparency aims to provide a simplified and unified view of the distributed database, allowing users to interact with it as if it were a single, centralized database.

 There are several types of transparency in DDBMS: